List of Hollows in Bleach: Tier Halibel

 Her battle with Tōshirō starts off in her favor, but soon levels to a draw as their powers are opposites.
 However, as she attempts to avenge her Fracciónes' apparent deaths by Yamamoto, Tōshirō reveals that his Zanpakutō Hyōrinmaru can control the weather.
 He then proceeds to trap her in an ice prison with his newly learned Hyōten Hyakkasō technique, leaving her to die.
 However, Wonderweiss arrives and frees her by just yelling.
 Halibel then engages Tōshirō and the Visards Hiyori and Lisa, maintaining her ground despite being outnumbered.
 After witnessing the deaths of Stark and Barragan, Aizen interrupts Halibel's battle and slashes her with his sword, stating that she "is not strong enough to fight for him anymore."
 Halibel recalls her past and, after an unsuccessful attempt to kill him, Aizen cuts Halibel down as she is disillusioned that their ideals on sacrifice are vastly different.
 Though her injury was fatal, Orihime heals Halibel's wounds at the battle's conclusion, allowing her and the Tres Bestias to return to Hueco Mundo, where Halibel was convinced and reluctantly became the land's ruler by default, in order to restore order upon the Hollows and rebuild.
 This was due to Hollows lacking a strong central figure to follow, with the death of their former King Barragan and Aizen's betrayal left Hueco Mundo in chaos.

 Seventeen months later, Halibel is defeated by the Wandenreich leader, Yhwach, and is imprisoned while her captors conquer Hueco Mundo.
 It is later revealed Halibel was rescued by Nelliel and Grimmjow near the end of the Thousand Year Blood War arc, and was reinstated as Ruler of Hueco Mundo after Yhwach's defeat.

-She is voiced by Megumi Ogata in the Japanese version of the anime and by Laura Bailey in the English dub and by Jeannie Tirado in the Thousand-Year Blood War arc.
+She is voiced by Megumi Ogata in the original Japanese version of the anime and by Laura Bailey in the English dub and by Jeannie Tirado in the Thousand-Year Blood War arc.